Everything You Need to Know About Linear Actuators

 Installing an electric linear actuator is very easy compared to hydraulic or pneumatic systems.
 They also take take up much less space and are significantly cheaper than hydraulic and pneumatic actuators as they have no pumps or hoses.

 An electric linear actuator consists of a DC or AC motor, a series of gears and a lead screw with driving nut that pushes the main rod shaft in and out.
 This is in essence what all linear actuators consist of.
 All that changes from actuator to actuator is the motor size, the gearing and the leadscrew.
 Some other electronics help to determine the amount of stroke limit switching and positional feedback options, but basically, an actuator is nothing more than a motor, some gears and a leadscrew.

 What is a Lifting Column?

-Electric linear actuators are the perfect solution when you need simple, safe and clean movement with accurate and smooth motion control.
+Electric linear actuators are the perfect solution when you need a simple, safe and clean movement with accurate and smooth motion control.
 You can choose actuator systems for adjustments, tilting, pushing, pulling and lifting with fairly high forces.

-A hydraulic system is capable of immense forces but those systems require high pressure Pumps, high pressure valves and piping, and a tank to hold all that Hydraulic fluid in.
-So if you have a lot of space, and money is no object then Hydraulics could be the way to go.
+A hydraulic system is capable of immense forces, but those systems require high pressure pumps, high pressure valves and piping, and a tank to hold all that hydraulic fluid in.
+So, if you have a lot of space and money is no object then hydraulics could be the way to go.

-The hydraulic actuator uses fluid to push a piston backwards and forwards, where as an electric linear actuator uses an AC or DC motor to drive a lead screw, the lead screw is fitted with a nut that runs up and down the lead screw converting rotary motion into linear motion.
+The hydraulic actuator uses fluid to push a piston backwards and forwards, whereas an electric linear actuator uses an AC or DC motor to drive a lead screw.
+The lead screw is fitted with a nut that runs up and down the lead screw, converting rotary motion into linear motion.

-A linear actuator has a long lifetime with little or no maintenance at all.
+An electric linear actuator has a long lifetime with little or no maintenance at all.
 This ensures a very low total operating cost compared to other systems.